 Larger and more complex user bases

-Educational institutions tend to have more varied and complex userbases than private businesses.
-Their users include students, faculty—both permanent and adjunct, staff, and alumni.
+Educational institutions tend to have more varied and complex user bases than private businesses.
+Their users include students, permanent and adjunct faculty, staff, and alums.
 In addition, higher ed campuses are also often hosting conferences and other events and run into many of the same IT challenges as hospitality venues.

 Educational institutions are also often old, with complex administrative histories.
-Their IT infrastructure can be decentralized with data siloed among academic departments, central administration, research institutes, and even whole colleges within regional networks or larger universities.
+Their IT infrastructure can be decentralized, with data siloed among academic departments, central administration, research institutes, and even whole colleges within regional networks or more prominent universities.
 This decentralization can make it very challenging to manage requests and projects that span the entire institution, drawing on resources from two, three, or more different networks and IT teams.

 IT departments are being asked to do more with less.
 Despite growing enrollment, many educational institutions are under even tighter budget constraints as COVID-related costs and cuts to public funding take their toll.
 A study from McKinsey Insight found that heading into next year, “up to 57 percent of public four-year institutions and up to 77 percent of private, not-for-profit four-year institutions could suffer budgetary shortfalls of more than 5 percent.”